buildpacks/docs/content/docs/reference/buildpack-api.md

 A buildpack can `require` or `provide` multiple dependencies, and even multiple groupings of dependencies (using `or` lists).
 Additionally, multiple buildpacks may `require` or `provide` the same dependency.

-The lifecycle uses the `Build Plan` as one element in deciding whether or not a particular list of buildpacks is appropriate, by seeing whether all dependencies required can be provided by that list.
-See the [spec](https://github.com/buildpacks/spec/blob/master/buildpack.md#phase-1-detection) for particulars on how ordering buildpacks can adjust detection results.
+The lifecycle uses the Build Plan as one element in deciding whether or not a particular list of buildpacks is appropriate, by seeing whether all dependencies required can be provided by that list.

 ### Example
 Let's walk through some possible cases a `node-engine` buildpack may consider: